 Technology Origin and Development

-Chevron's lube hydroprocessing experience extends back to 1984, when the company was the first to combine catalytic dewaxing with hydrocracking and hydrofinishing in their Richmond Lube Oil Plant (RLOP) in California, employing catalysts to crack n-paraffins in the conventional catalytic dewaxing process.
-During subsequent years, Chevron developed a selective wax isomerization catalyst, which culminated in its commercialization at RLOP in 1993, marking the beginning of the ISODEWAXING catalytic dewaxing technology.
-When Chevron Lummus Global was formed, the technology became part of CLG's premium base oil technology portfolio.
+Chevron's lube hydroprocessing experience in this field dates to 1984, when the company combined catalytic dewaxing with hydrocracking and hydrofinishing at their Richmond Lube Oil Plant (RLOP) in California, at the time employing catalysts to crack n-paraffins in a conventional catalytic dewaxing configuration.
+During subsequent years, Chevron developed a selective wax isomerization catalyst, which was first commercialized at RLOP in 1993, marking the introduction of the ISODEWAXING catalytic dewaxing technology.
+When Chevron Lummus Global (CLG) was formed as a joint venture between Chevron U.S.A.
+Inc. and Lummus Technology (a CB&I company), the technology became part of CLG's base oil technology portfolio.

 Technology Summary and Chemistry

-Fundamental Innovation: ISODEWAXING® technology transformed catalytic dewaxing by changing the fundamental approach to wax molecules.
-Rather than removing wax (as solvent dewaxing does) or cracking wax molecules to light hydrocarbons (as conventional catalytic dewaxing does), ISODEWAXING catalytically isomerizes the molecular structure of the wax into isoparaffins (Fig. 1).
+Fundamental approach: Rather than removing wax molecules (as solvent dewaxing does) or cracking them to light hydrocarbons (as conventional catalytic dewaxing does), ISODEWAXING catalytically isomerizes the molecular structure of n-paraffins into C₂₀+ isoparaffins (Fig. 1).

 Figure 1 - Chemistry of catalytic dewaxing inside molecular sieving zeolites